-- R77.
-The only pneumatic system items permitted on ROBOTS include the items listed below. - A. Pneumatic pressure vent plug valves functionally equivalent to those provided in the KOP,
+- \Only use specific pneumatic devices.
+The only pneumatic system items permitted on ROBOTS include the following items: - A. pneumatic pressure vent plug valves functionally equivalent to those provided in the KOP,

 Examples of acceptable valves include Parker PV609-2 or MV709-2.